Temporary Transformation Payment (TTP)

 - participate annually in an Agency-approved market benchmarking survey.

-Participant plans in existence at 1 July were indexed for TTP-included prices, with the NDIA advising that claims for the new TTP support items can be made against existing service bookings that were made at the support category level (page 13 of the 2019/20 NDIS Price Guide).
+Participant plans in existence on 1 July 2019 were indexed for TTP-included prices, with the NDIA advising that claims for the new TTP support items can be made against existing service bookings that were made at the support category level (page 13 of the 2019/20 NDIS Price Guide).

 Temporary Transformation Payment (TTP) setting in System Preferences